FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 algorithm for the sake of simplicity and to help me make the actual point of this blog post ;-)

 Nevertheless, one crucial aspect should be kept in mind for the rest of this post.
-In the end, after the fun part of modeling, a data scientist has to communicate the results to business people and the assessment of the quality of the results gonna play an important role in this.
-This assessment will most likely be conducted using the raw, i.e. untransformed, target as well as the chosen error measure to answer the question if the results are good enough for the use-case at hand and consequently if the model can go to production as a first iteration.
+In the end, after the fun part of modeling, a data scientist has to communicate the results to business people and the assessment of the quality of the results is going to play an important role in this.
+This assessment will almost always be conducted using the raw, i.e. untransformed, target as well as the chosen error measure to answer the question if the results are good enough for the use-case at hand and consequently if the model can go to production as a first iteration.
 Practically, that means that even if we decide to train a model on a transformed target, we have to transform the predictions of the model back for evaluation.
 Results are always